Kosh ba kosh: Plot summary

-In 1993, a young Tajik woman named Mira returns to her hometown Dushanbe after living in Russia in the early years immediately after the collapse of the Soviet Union.
-She learns shortly after arriving that her father has gambled her away to an old man, Ibrohim, who is eagerly claiming his prize.
+In 1993, a young Tajik woman named Mira returns to her hometown Dushanbe after living in Russia in the early years following the collapse of the Soviet Union.
+Upon her arrival, she learns that her father has gambled her away to an old man, Ibrohim, who is eagerly claiming his prize.
 Mira goes into hiding while the Tajik Civil War rages outside.
 She meets and falls in love with Daler, the local cable car driver.

 Filming location

-The film was shot in the Tajikistan capital Dushanbe, and is overshadowed by the gunfire of the civil war that broke out during the shooting.
+The film was shot in the Tajik capital, Dushanbe, and was overshadowed by the gunfire of the civil war that broke out during filming.